helloworld9912/capacitor-native-photo-gallery/README.md

       await CapacitorNativePhotoGallery.getAllAlbumsWithLastPicture({
         includeRegularAlbums: false, //to include regular albums or not (default is true)
         includeSmartAlbums: false, //to include smart albums or not (default is false)
-        includeEmptyAlbums: false, //to include empty albums or not (default is false) });
+        includeEmptyAlbums: true, //to include empty albums or not (default is false) });
     console.log(result.albums);
   } catch (error) {